Authentication Methods

 General Configuration

-Certain authentication methods (e.g., OAuth2, jwt-param, etc.) support mapping configurations for login names, email addresses, phone numbers, etc. For authentication methods with these configuration options, the configurations have the same meaning.
+Certain authentication methods (e.g., OAuth2, jwt-param, etc.) support mapping configurations for login names, email addresses, phone numbers, etc. For authentication methods with these configuration options, they have the same meaning.

 Enable User Attribute Synchronization: Configure whether to synchronize user attributes.